 Once grades are posted and SAP Standards can be monitored, the hold will be released for those deemed eligible.
 The hold will not be released for those deemed ineligible until such time as an appeal is approved.

-- For students not meeting the GPA and/or Pace standards, enroll without the benefit of financial aid assistance and complete coursework that improves your cumulative GPA and/or completion rate to bring them in full compliance with the SAP Standards or the approved academic plan.
+- Students not meeting the GPA and/or Pace standards may enroll without the benefit of financial aid assistance and complete coursework that improves their cumulative GPA and/or completion rate (Pace) to bring them in full compliance with the SAP Standards

-- Submit a written appeal that is approved by CSULB’s Office of Financial Aid SAP Committee.
+- They may also submit a written appeal that is approved by the CSULB Office of Financial Aid and Scholarships

 Request to have Satisfactory Academic Progress Recalculated